Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Some Prominent Network Structures

 There can still be banks that lie on no cycles, but for instance lie on directed paths coming out from some bank on a cycle.
 There can also exist a directed path that goes from one cycle to another, as long as there is no directed path that goes back (which would violate each bank lying on at most one cycle).\footnote{Note that there cannot exist banks with no incoming debts but with outgoing debts, since those are already solvent under weak balance.}

-In particular, let $c_1, \ldots, c_K$ be the simple cycles in the network, and we again abuse notation and let $c_k$ denote the set of banks in the $k$-th cycle.
+Let $c_1, \ldots, c_K$ be the simple cycles in the network, where $c_k$ denotes the set of banks in the $k$-th cycle.
 Order the cycles so that if $i\in c_k$ and $j\in c_{k'}$ for $k'>k$, then there is no directed path from $j$ to $i$.\footnote{Given that $i$ and $j$ lie on different cycles, there cannot be both a directed path from $i$ to $j$ and one from $j$ to $i$, as that would imply that these banks lie on multiple cycles.
 Thus, there must exist such an order, and in fact there can be multiple such orders.
 Pick any one satisfying this condition, as all such orders will lead to the same bailout costs.}

 The optimal bailout policy is described as follows.
 Pick the bank on $c_1$ that is the cheapest to bailout: